vincmazet/bip/_sources/mm/measure.md

 (mm:measure)=
 # Measure

-It is possible to measure geometric characteristics of the objects in a binary image, as the area or position.
+It is possible to measure the geometric characteristics of the objects in a binary image, such as the area or position.
 In scikit-image, the most common properties are implemented in `skimage.measure`, especially in the function `regionprops`.
 This section list some of them, as an example of possibilities.